1005 N. Marion St.

 The Unsophisticated “Grow House” is the Most Likely Target of a Sting Operation

-As information becomes more readily available on the internet about how to grow marijuana indoors, more people make an attempt to start a small unsophisticated operation for their own personal consumption.
-Those small unsophisticated marijuana cultivations are the most likely type of “grow house” to be discovered by law enforcement officers in Tampa, Hillsborough County, and the surrounding areas of Clearwater and St. Petersburg, Pinellas County, Bartow, Polk County, New Port Richey and Dade City, Pasco County.
+Those small, unsophisticated marijuana cultivations are the most likely type of “grow house” to be discovered by law enforcement officers in Tampa, Hillsborough County, and the surrounding areas of Clearwater and St. Petersburg, Pinellas County, Bartow, Polk County, New Port Richey and Dade City, Pasco County.

 Sting Operations in Marijuana Grow House Cases

-2. Law enforcement officers set up a dummy on-line hydroponic store, forum or informational website to gather information about citizens that visit the site to request additional information.
+2. Law enforcement officers set up a dummy online hydroponic store, forum, or informational website to gather information about citizens that visit the site to request additional information.

 3. A neighbor reports suspicious activity.

-4. A disgruntled employee, or unhappy former love interest can report their knowledge about the presence of marijuana in the home to the police.
+4. A disgruntled employee or unhappy former love interest can report their knowledge about the presence of marijuana in the home to the police.

 5. A confidential informant is arrested and then attempts to avoid being prosecuted by “setting up” other individuals.